Love lifting weights as part of your health and fitness routine but can’t figure out how to track weight lifting on your Apple Watch?

 Gymatic app for Apple Watch

-Gymatic has an option that provides you auto-rep counting which is definitely very useful.
+Gymatic has an option that provides you with auto-rep counting, which is very useful.

-Gymatic has a large section of followers who belong to the freestyle camp of strength training.
+Gymatic has many followers who belong to the freestyle camp of strength training.

-The exercise auto-detection via Gymatic is great and it provides a lot of data (speed of your reps, the time between reps/sets, total weight moved over the entire gym session, the total amount of time spent resting vs exercising, etc).
+The exercise auto-detection via Gymatic is excellent.
+It provides a lot of data (speed of your reps, the time between reps/sets, total weight moved over the entire gym session, the total amount of time spent resting vs. exercising, etc.).

-It also gets frequent updates and they are always adding new features and data points.
+It also gets frequent updates, and the app developers are constantly adding new features and data points.

-If you are really into freestyle workouts this app would be a good fit.
-If you never liked the idea of planning out the exercise, weights, and reps before you even get to the gym, Gymatic would work really well in the background without you having to do too much.
+If you never liked planning out the exercise, weights, and reps before you even get to the gym, Gymatic would work well in the background without you having to do too much.

 Fitbod app for Apple Watch